 As the very phrase "power structure" suggests, it is not easy to change power arrangements, even in a country where people have won freedom of speech and the right to vote.
 To start with, it is necessary to understand the intricacies of a power structure and how it was constructed in order to change it -- that's where the power structure research discussed in other parts of this site comes in.
-The following articles include analysis of the successes and failures of social change movements in the U.S. as well as advice for progressive activists on how to move forward.

 This document suggests possible steps that might make it possible for liberals and leftists to work together on economic programs and thereby have more success.
 However, the most immediate goal would be to reach out to more centrists and moderate conservatives in order to halt the ongoing move to the right.

 It's necessary to know what works and doesn't work, and what role activists can play.
 So the centerpiece of this section describes what can be learned from the social sciences about creating greater equality.

 This is an essay based on research in psychology and social psychology that brings together ideas and findings that may shed some light on the differences between leftists and rightists.